Guide

 Discord communities have had monetization options for years.
 Bots like MEE6, Upgrade.chat, and platforms like Whop and Patreon all integrate with Discord in various ways.
 Discord itself launched Server Subscriptions.

 Fluxer had none of this.
 The platform's bot API is developer-friendly and intentionally similar to Discord's, but no one had built a payment integration yet.
-If you wanted to monetize your Fluxer server, your only option was to manually manage payments outside the platform.
+If you wanted to monetize a Fluxer server, one option was to manually manage payments outside the platform.

 This gap was a real barrier.
 Community builders who needed revenue could not justify moving to a platform with no payment infrastructure, no matter how much they valued open source and privacy.

-Arcalotl is a native subscription management bot for Discord, Stoat, and Fluxer.
-It handles the entire subscription lifecycle: payment collection, role assignment, failed payment recovery (dunning), cancel saves, term optimization, and analytics.
+Arcalotl is a subscription management bot for Discord and Fluxer.
+Stoat is in early access.
+Arcalotl handles the subscription lifecycle: payment collection, role assignment, failed payment recovery (dunning), cancel saves, term optimization, and analytics.

 On Fluxer, Arcalotl works as a native bot.
 Members interact with it through bot commands directly in your server.
 Payments are processed through Stripe, with money flowing directly to your Stripe account via Stripe Connect.
 Arcalotl never holds your funds.

 There are no monthly fees.
-Arcalotl charges 2% per transaction and 5% on revenue it recovers through dunning flows.
+Arcalotl charges 2% per successful transaction, including recovered payments.
 If Arcalotl does not earn you money, it costs you nothing.

 Step-by-step setup guide